jpage13/futbol/README.md

 - average_goals_by_season.csv : CSV file containing the data for the average goals by season
-- game_teams.csv              : CSV file that contains game team data with data such as home or away, coach, shots, goals, etc
+- game_teams.csv              : CSV file that contains game team data with data such as home or away, coach, etc.
-- game_teams_stub.csv         : CSV dummy file we created to contain game team data with data such as home or away, coach, shots, goals, etc
+- game_teams_stub.csv         : CSV dummy file created to contain game team data with home or away, coach, shots, goals, etc
 - games.csv                   : CSV file containing the data for season, home and away team id, home and away goals, etc.
-- games_stub.csv              : CSV dummy file we created that contains some of the data for season, home and away team id, home and away goals, etc.
+- games_stub.csv              : CSV dummy file created that contains some data for season, home and away team id, home and away goals, etc.
-- games_stub_2.csv            : CSV dummy file we created that contains some  different data for season, home and away team id, home and away goals, etc.
+- games_stub_2.csv            : CSV dummy file created that contains some data for season, home and away team id, home and away goals, etc.
 - teams.csv                   : CSV file containing the data for franchise id, team name, stadium, etc.
-- teams_stub.csv              : CSV dummy file we created to hold some of the data for franchise id, team name, stadium, etc.
+- teams_stub.csv              : CSV dummy file created to hold some of the data for franchise id, team name, etc.

 ___Additional Files___